-To take things one step further, the Winnipeg International Airport’s Central De-icing Facility lighting is controlled by a mobile laptop PC using a high-speed wireless EtherNet/IP communications module.
+To take things one step further, one Canadian airport’s Central De-icing Facility lighting is controlled by a mobile laptop PC using a high-speed wireless EtherNet/IP communications module.

 The lighting infrastructure of de-icing pads resembles a mini airport, where an individual called the Iceman controls the movement of aircraft within the de-icing area.
 The Iceman’s mobility is quite important as he moves about the facility and guides aircraft in and out under the most severe winter conditions.

-Wireless mobile units are becoming common on the airfield, not just for de-icing but for mobile maintenance units, like one designed for Phoenix Mesa Gateway Airport.
+Wireless mobile units are becoming common on the airfield, not just for de-icing but for mobile maintenance units, like one designed for an Arizona airport.
 The airport uses ProSoft Technology’s IP66 weatherproof radios to communicate from the maintenance vehicles to the main control system locations including the control tower and two electrical vaults.

 If a runway is closed for maintenance, airport electricians can roam the airfield performing mandatory light checks while manually controlling each circuit from their mobile wireless computer.
 In the past, they would have had to contact the tower to switch circuits on/off for them, a tedious and time-consuming procedure at best.

 Wireless communications has proven to be very successful, but not without its challenges.

 “When you run fiber, you dig a trench and put it in the ground,” the Canadian system integrator’s representative said.
 “You know it’s there.
 With wireless the biggest difficulty is pinpointing a point of interference if, for example, the airline implements an overlapping unrelated wireless network in the terminal.
 We can’t control who else is in the spectrum tomorrow.”

 All in all, he noted, the benefits outweigh the costs for the system integrator and its customers.